vcidst/minimal-mistakes/_pages/projects-archive.md

     alt: " Quality Testing "
     title: "Machine Vision based LCD/LED Quality Testing"
     excerpt: "A software toolkit to perform automated visual inspection on displays based on LED or LCD using a camera.
 We've defined multiple tests that can be used to check for soldering issues, dead pixels and uneven contrast/brightness problems right on the assembly line.
 Built with C#.NET and OpenCV"
+electronics_intro:
+  - excerpt: '# Electronics and Embedded Engineering'
+feature_machines:
+  - image_path: /images/sample-image-2.png
+    title: "Revese Engineering an Analog Devices Board Driver"
+    excerpt: "My client had a demo board from Analog Devices that worked only with a specialized software with no API.
+I traced the USB commands sent from the Driver to the board for essential functions like handshake, Power On, Begin/Stop Transmission.
+These traces were then used to make an API for the board.
+This required learning about the USB3 Spec, LibUSB (C Library) and PyUSB for replaying the traces"
+  - image_path: /images/sample-image-3.png
+    alt: " One Line Drawings "
+    title: "One Line Drawings Drawbot"
+    excerpt: "A drawing robot with no microcontrollers but only two Servo Motors.
+This was an experimental design to simplify onboard electronics.
+The Servo Motors can be plugged in to any device with a headphone jack which plays an audio file.
+The audio contains drawing instructions encoded into two PWM waves -- one for each motor"
 design_intro:
   - excerpt: '# Design and Typography'
 feature_design: